Donovan: Sunshine Superman

-The US version of the Sunshine Superman album is in chamber-style folk-jazz arrangements, and features instruments including acoustic bass, sitar, saxophone, tablas and congas, harpsichord, strings and oboe.
+The US version of the Sunshine Superman album features instruments including acoustic bass, sitar, saxophone, tablas and congas, harpsichord, strings and oboe.
 Highlights include the swinging "The Fat Angel", which Donovan's book confirms was written for Cass Elliot of the Mamas & the Papas.
 The song is notable for naming the Jefferson Airplane before they became known internationally and before Grace Slick joined.
-Other tracks include "Bert's Blues" (a tribute to Bert Jansch), "Guinevere", and "Legend of a Girl Child Linda", a track featuring voice, acoustic guitar and a small orchestra for over six minutes.
+Other tracks include "Bert's Blues" (a tribute to Bert Jansch), "Guinevere" and "Legend of a Girl Child Linda", a track featuring voice, acoustic guitar and a small orchestra for over six minutes.

 The album also features the sitar, which was played by American folk-rock singer Shawn Phillips.
-Donovan met Phillips in London in 1965, and he became a friend and early collaborator, playing acoustic guitar and sitar on recordings including Sunshine Superman as well as accompanying Donovan at concerts and on Pete Seeger's TV show.
+Donovan met Phillips in London in 1965 and he became a friend and early collaborator, playing acoustic guitar and sitar on recordings including Sunshine Superman as well as accompanying Donovan at concerts and on Pete Seeger's TV show.
 Creatively, Phillips served as a silent partner in the gestation of many of Donovan's songs from the era, with the singer later acknowledging that Phillips primarily composed "Season of the Witch".
 Several songs including the title track had a harder edge.
 The driving, jazzy "The Trip", named after a Los Angeles club name, chronicled an LSD trip during his time in L.A. and is loaded with references to his sojourn on the West Coast, and names Dylan and Baez.
 The third "heavy" song was "Season of the Witch".
 Recorded with American and British session players, it features Donovan's first recorded performance on electric guitar.
-The song was covered by Julie Driscoll, Brian Auger and the Trinity on their first LP in 1967, and Al Kooper and Stephen Stills recorded an 11-minute version on the 1968 album, Super Session.
+The song was covered by Julie Driscoll, Brian Auger and the Trinity on their first LP in 1967 and Al Kooper and Stephen Stills recorded an 11-minute version on the 1968 album, Super Session.
 Donovan's version is also in the closing sequence of the Gus Van Sant film, To Die For.

 Because of earlier contractual problems, the UK version of Sunshine Superman LP was not released for another nine months.
 This was a compilation of tracks from the US albums Sunshine Superman and Mellow Yellow.
 Donovan did not choose the tracks.